I. Introduction

 IV.
 Competition process

-The award selection process consists of two types: online and on-site competitions.
-Teams can participate in both, with no entry limits.
+The award selection process is through online competitions.
+Teams can participate with no entry limits.

-(2) Online registration: Interested participants can fill in the registration form online at any time and upload required documents, including IC Innovation Acceleration Platform Resource Requirement Application Form (please refer to Attachment 1).
+- Online registration: Interested participants can fill in the registration form online at any time and upload required documents.

 Please download the file through IC Taiwan Grand Challenge official website: https://ictaiwanchallenge.org

-(4) Initial review: The content of the concept paper will be reviewed.
+- Initial review: The content of the concept paper will be reviewed.
 Based on the review results, candidates will be notified whether to proceed to secondary review.
+Candidates that pass the initial review must submit the “IC Innovation Acceleration Platform Resource Requirement Application Form” (please refer to Attachment 1) and “Shareholding distribution among the company's shareholders.”

 V. Judging Criteria